8bit-Build/Peace-of-Mind/README.md

 Main Author/Dev: TooGoodMules/mulesh

 Discord Communication:

-<a href="http://discord.gg/Y2XwGKE">Peace of Mind-Discord Link</a>
+1. Peace of Mind fans come join us for a more community and social experience as we now have a updated Discord page!
+Discussion, help, and more can be reached @ <a href="https://discord.gg/Q4Y6dNV">8bit Community-Discord Link</a>

-There is a channel for this pack titled "peace-of-mind" under the "Released" section of the Minecraft Pack Development Server.
+2. There alos is a channel for this pack titled "peace-of-mind" under the "Released" section of the Minecraft Pack Development Server @ <a href="http://discord.gg/Y2XwGKE">Minecraft Pack Development-Discord Link</a>